 Marasmius oreades agglutinin (MOA) derives from the Marasmius oreades mushroom.
 MOA consists of an intact 33 kDa and truncated 23 kDa subunit as well as a 10 kDa polypeptide.
 MOA has been used to study glomerular endothelial injury and to agglutinate B-type red blood cells.

 This recombinant protein binds specifically to blood group B antigens and has a high affinity to alpha-Gal, a carbohydrate found on B-type blood cells.
 Recombinant MOA was expressed in E. coli and purified using affinity chromatography.
-It has been conjugated to biotin via an amide bond.
 This product is routinely tested by coomassie stain of a SDS-PAGE gel and agglutination assay.

 Applications include red blood cell (RBC) agglutination.